 Here is the irony of the “cherry-picking” argument: Those who use “historical context” against their detractors nearly always engage in cherry-picking of their own by choosing which verses they apply “historical context” to and which they prefer to hold above such tactics of mitigation.

 Islamic purists do not engage in such games.
-Not only do they know that the verses of Jihad are more numerous and authoritative (abrogating the earlier ones), they also hold the entire Qur’an to be the eternal and literal word of Allah… and this is what often makes them so dangerous.
+Not only do they know that the verses of Jihad are more numerous and authoritative (abrogating the earlier ones), they hold the entire Qur’an to be the eternal and literal word of Allah… and this is what often makes them so dangerous.

 "Islam is the world’s fastest growing religion"